-An economist by training, Bajpai's research interests include sustainable development, ICTs and disruptive technologies, emerging markets, global competitiveness, and macroeconomic policies in developing and developed countries.
+An economist by training, Dr. Bajpai's research interests include sustainable development, ICTs and disruptive technologies, primary health and education, emerging markets, global competitiveness, and macroeconomic policies in developing and developed countries.
 His work focuses on economic policy reform in India, China, sub-Saharan Africa and the South and East Asian regions.
 Currently, he is an Associate Editor of the journal Asian Economic Papers, published by MIT Press and is also on the Editorial Board of the journal Economic Change and Restructuring published by Springer.

-Bajpai is considered to be a leading development advisor of his generation.
-For over three decades, he has been studying the challenges of economic development, poverty alleviation, and globalization and advising governments, including working towards combining economic development with environmental sustainability to promote the mitigation of anthropogenic climate change.
+Dr. Bajpai is considered to be a leading development advisor of his generation.
+For over three decades, he has been studying the challenges of economic development, poverty alleviation, and globalization and advising governments and international organizations, including working towards combining economic development with environmental sustainability to promote the mitigation of anthropogenic climate change.

 He is widely published and is the author or co-author of dozens of scholarly articles on a variety of issues relating to economic reforms in developing countries.
 He has written extensively on macroeconomic policy and management focusing on fiscal policy, and on the role of trade and foreign direct investment policies on growth and development, ICTs and development, improving service delivery in health and education, and on strategies to attain the SDGs.
 He co-edited a volume entitled "India in the Era of Economic Reforms" along with Jeffrey Sachs and Ashutosh Varshney published by Oxford University Press.
 In 2010, he co-authored a volume entitled "Improving Access and Efficiency in Public Health Services" along with Jeffrey Sachs and Ravindra Dholakia published by Sage Publications.

-Bajpai is the recipient of several honors and awards.
-On the eve of India's 59th Republic Day on January 25, 2008, Bajpai was awarded the Padma Shri by the President of India, which is a civilian national honor bestowed by the Government of India.
-Bajpai is the youngest awardee of the Padma Shri in the field of academia as part of the category of 'Literature and Education' having been bestowed the award at the age of 45.
+Dr. Bajpai is the recipient of several honors and awards.
+On the eve of India's 59th Republic Day on January 25, 2008, Dr. Bajpai was awarded the Padma Shri by the President of India, which is a civilian national honor bestowed by the Government of India.
+Padma Shri Dr. Nirupam Bajpai is the youngest awardee of the Padma Awards in the field of academia as part of the category of 'Literature and Education' having been bestowed the award at the age of 45.

 Some Recent Working Papers: